What are the major causes of knee injuries?

 Being an Interventional Pain Management center in Perth, Painsense provides multiple Interventional Pain Management Treatment Services to provide relief to patients suffering from severe knee pain.
 The vast suite of medical services comprises of specialist clinical assessment, advanced radiology techniques such as CT, MRI,X-rays or Ultrasound scans to perform interventional treatments under imaging guidance.

 Painsense comprises of a diligent and experienced medical team that specializes in the field of knee pain interventional pain treatment.
 Advanced radiology and the highest level of clinical expertise and experience, ensure that the best possible treatment is delivered to provide patients with the ultimate knee pain relief experience.

 In the phase of clinical assessment, the full medical history of the individual patient is obtained before the appointment.
 The information provided by the patient is crucial as it helps the specialist to determine the potential causes for the patient’s symptoms.
 Accordingly, treatments are applied with a care and consideration.
 A personalised physical examination pertaining to the musculoskeletal system is performed to determine potential sources of pain and how to address them.
 If necessary, diagnostic imaging may include CT, MRI, X-ray or Ultrasound scan.

-The specialized medical Doctors perform procedures in the out-patient radiology centre in Claremont and Morley – Imaging Central.
+The specialized medical Doctors perform procedures in the out-patient radiology centre in Claremont– Imaging Central.
 Interventions are performed under on the latest diagnostic imaging equipment ensuring the lowest possible radiation-dose (if applicable) and the most accurate guidance of the physician for interventions under gold standard protocols in the treatment of knee injury.